Mikaël Grenier

-Mikaël Grenier (born October 17, 1992) is a Canadian racing driver from Stoneham-et-Tewkesbury.
+Mikaël Grenier (born October 17, 1992) is a Canadian racing driver for Mercedes-AMG.
+He has previously competed in Indy Lights, the IMSA SportsCar Championship, and the Deutsche Tourenwagen Masters.

 Career

 After karting, Grenier moved to Formula BMW Americas in 2008 with Apex-HBR Racing Team, finishing fourth in points with a pole at Road America and six podium finishes.
 In 2009, he made six starts in Star Mazda for Andersen Racing, good enough for eighteenth in points.
 In 2010, he drove the full Star Mazda schedule for Andersen and finished eighth in points, finishing second from the pole at O'Reilly Raceway Park at Indianapolis and winning from the pole in race one at Autobahn Country Club.

 In 2011, Grenier made four Firestone Indy Lights starts O2 Racing Technology and one start for Team Moore Racing with a best finish of fifth at Barber Motorsports Park.
 He finished 16th in points.
 In 2013, he made a single start with Team Moore at Long Beach.
 He participated in his first IndyCar Series test with KV Racing Technology in November 2013 at Sebring Raceway.

 Grenier returned to racing in 2016 when he signed to drive in the Porsche Carrera Cup Italia with Tsunami Racing.
-After a 3rd-place finished in his first outing at Monza he consistently made top 5 with a few podium finishes.
+After a third-place finish in his first outing at Monza he consistently made top-five with a few podium finishes.
 The last race of the season was the turning point of his season with a win at Mugello in damp conditions.
 This secured fourth place in the driver Championship on his return to racing after a two-year absence.

 For the 2023 season, Grenier joined Team Korthoff Motorsports in the IMSA SportsCar Championship, driving in the GTD class alongside Mike Skeen.
 He was also added to the Mercedes-AMG factory roster for the 2023 season.